 A Pyramid and a Cemetery

 Next up, we headed to Masto, a tiny deli where we were presented with a cheese/meat board along with a glass of Merlot.
 Indeed, we were grateful we had skipped breakfast that morning.
 To give our stomachs a rest, we walked to the nearby Non-Catholic Cemetery for foreigners.
 Furthermore, this was where poets Shelley and Keats were buried in along with a host of other artists and writers.
 Additionally, the cemetery also offered an excellent view of the Pyramid of Cestius, which dates back to 12 BC.

 Delights of Testaccio Market

 The local market was next on the agenda.
 There, we tried bruschetta and buffalo mozzarella with fresh tomatoes and suppli.
 Similar to a croquette, suppli is filled with rice and finely chopped meat with a mozzarella centre.
 Furthermore, this was all washed down by local beer.

 Pasta, Wine and Ice Cream – The Perfect Combo

 As if we hadn’t already had our fill of delicious Italian food, it was now time for lunch!
 At Flavio al Velavevodetto, a renowned local restaurant, we were served with three types of pasta coupled with a choice of wines!
 Sitting at the table, the group had the opportunity to talk and get to know one another.
 Chiara had been a perfect guide.
 Furthermore, her enthusiasm for the food and neighbourhood was obvious.

 Our last stop was at the local gelato shop, Giolitti, where we were able to enjoy two flavours of our choice, topped by fresh cream.
 We rarely take tours but ‘A Taste of Testaccio’ had been the highlight of our time in Rome.
 In fact, it provided an excellent insight into a neighbourhood we probably wouldn’t have visited otherwise.

 Despite the crowds and ever present selfie-sticks in Rome’s centre, we both loved our time in this great city and hope to return one day to explore some of the neighbourhoods we didn’t make it too.
-It goes without saying we’s have another slice of that incredible pizza!
+It goes without saying we’d indulge in another slice of that incredible pizza!